 “You better love your bow like he loves his sword, else you’ll end up with one ear like our yellow friend.”

 The room that Tyler Colter was being held in was barred shut and being guarded by old Munder Colke and mute Vyncis Borne.
 They were put on alternating shifts with the Selwe brothers.
 Gerey told them of Rynn staying out and chose a vacant room near Colter’s so that he could be close in case of any stirring.
 Gerey had taken so much to sleeping in his armor that he forgot to take it off and nearly broke the bed when he sat on it.
 With the help of Brewis, who was to sleep on the bed next to him, he removed his armor and finally went to rest.
 Sleep found him easily.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, RwmroyWrite a Review